Why Mexico is my Favourite Country

 San Cristobal is our favourite town in Mexico.
 This beautiful colonial town is in the Chiapas state in Southern Mexico and is perched 7,200 feet above sea level.
 It is a colourful and traditional town with cobblestone pedestrian streets, red-tile roofs and many markets to wander around.
 The majority of the inhabitants are indigenous people which make it even more charming.
 San Cristobal is crawling with restaurants and bars and it’s a great place to spend a few days just to relax and take in the atmosphere.
 Because of the altitude, San Cristobal gets a lot colder and the nights can be quite chilly.
 Be prepared for that if you are going to spend a few days there.

-Click here to find you accomodation in San Cristobal.
+Click here to find you accommodation in San Cristobal.
 Any booking you make helps support this site, but won’t cost you any extra.

 The Day of the Dead